janelia-flyem/gala/README.md

 ### Installing gala

 Gala is a python library and can be installed in two ways:
-* Add the gala directory to your PYTHONPATH environment variable
+* Add the gala directory to your PYTHONPATH environment variable, or
 * Use setup.py to install it into your preferred python:

     % python setup.py install